-The Methods courses are intended to allow students to explore qualitative and quantitative methods for studying new media.
+Methods courses are intended to allow students to explore qualitative and quantitative methods for studying new media.
 Students are required to take 4 credits in Methods courses.

+Actual course offerings change year to year.
 Some courses may have registration restrictions; refer to Schedule of Classes for details.
 (For Methods courses offered this year, refer to list of current courses.)
 Students are not limited to the pre-approved offerings listed below and may petition to substitute other relevant courses as they are developed or as considered germane to an individual student’s program in new media and culture.

 AAD 607 | Digital Ethnography This course offers critical reflection on and discussion of two interrelated streams of activity that manifest when working ethnographically with the digital: 1. conducting fieldwork in electronic, online, virtual, or otherwise digitally enabled environments, and 2. utilizing digital tools to gather, analyze, organize, and present ethnographic data in any environment.